The invisible child

 invisible child

-But what about the invisible child?
-Why would I choose not to actively seek my parent’s attention?
-Why did I remain silent even though connection is a fundamental need of every human being?
+But what about the invisible child now?
+Why didn’t I actively seek the attention of my parents?
+Why did I remain silent, even though closeness and connection to our parents is a basic need, especially for small children?

 The answer is very simple: I did not want their attention because I associated it with negative feelings and experiences.
 I chose to withdraw from them and the world because it was painful for me to be there.
-As an empath, I could feel my parent’s subconscious pain while they were not even aware of it.
+As an empath, I could feel my parent’s subconscious pain while they were unaware of it themselves.
 I could feel their own neediness in the attention and hugs they were giving me rather than feeling nourished by it.
-And it was hurting me to be seen and treated not the way I genuinely felt but the way they had assumed me to be.
-All of that was so confusing and painful for me that I preferred to withdraw myself from them rather than going after the much-needed connection.
-I had created a subconscious association of “being seen means being misunderstood, used and in pain.”
+And it hurt me to be seen and treated the way they assumed me to be, rather than for who I really was.
+All of that was so confusing and painful to me that I preferred to withdraw from them rather than going after the much-needed connection.
+I had created a unconscious association of “being seen means being misunderstood, used and in pain.”
 Being in the center of attention became a threatening experience for me.

 The ripple effect

-This latent belief influenced my behaviour into adulthood without me being aware of it.
-It caused me to mostly stay in the background at school, during studies or at work even though my results were mostly outstanding.
-And of course, occasionally others took advantage of that and reaped the benefits of my ideas and work.
-But in my private life, it was even more apparent.
-This unconscious belief caused me to never communicate my perspective and needs clearly or to fully reach out when I needed support.
-I felt misunderstood and not seen my entire life.
-Like I did not matter at all.
+This unconscious imprint affected my behavior into adulthood without me noticing it.
+It caused me to tend to stay in the background at school, during university or at work, even though my performance was usually above average.
+And of course, others occasionally took advantage of that and benefited from my ideas and work.
+But in my private life it was even more apparent.
+This unconscious conditioning caused me to never clearly communicate my needs or actively reach out for support when I needed it.
+I felt unseen and misunderstood my entire life.
+Like I didn’t matter at all.
 I felt invisible and suffered as a result.
-And I did not realize that it was actually my own subconscious belief and the behaviour that resulted from it that kept me in this position.
+And I did not realize that it was actually my own subconscious belief that had caused it all.

 Becoming visible